MIxS-MInAS/MIxS-MInAS.github.io/docs/documentation/user-documentation/faq.md

 _TODO_

-## How do to record ethical and legal permission information
+## How to record ethical and legal permission information

 _TODO_